 Adult, Commuter and Transfer Services (ACTS) helps prospective students figure out how to get into ETSU - no matter how long it has been since they were last in school, assists newly admitted transfer students with the transfer process, and guides current students with resources to assist in their college success.
 Prior to each fall term, a special program is held for incoming adult and transfer students.
 This "kick-off program" provides students with a tour of where their classes are located and special seminars in the library and computer labs to help students get off to the best possible start at ETSU.
-"Email Mentoring" is another way ACTS reaches out to incoming students with peer mentors from the national adult student honor society, Alpha Sigma Lambda; Zeta Tau is the ETSU chapter of Alpha Sigma Lambda,.
+"Email Mentoring" is another way ACTS reaches out to incoming students with peer mentors from the national adult student honor society, Alpha Sigma Lambda; Zeta Tau is the ETSU chapter of Alpha Sigma Lambda.
 Once Again Students in School (OASIS) is the adult student organization at ETSU.
 Advisory and social in nature (movies, dinners out, excursions), the group meets at 7a.m. the first Wednesday of each month during the fall and spring terms.
-When people want to know "what do adult students think about this issue?", they come to OASIS meetings to find out.
-Commuter students can get carpool applications, maps of the campus, shuttle and city bus schedules, information about living off-campus, childcare information and special events geared to highlight commuter services at ETSU.
+When people want to know "what do adult students think about this issue?" they come to OASIS meetings to find out.
+Commuter students can get carpool applications, maps of the campus, shuttle and city bus schedules, information about living offcampus, childcare information and special events geared to highlight commuter services at ETSU.
 These are just a few of the services and opportunities available through the office of Adult, Commuter and Transfer Services at ETSU.

 The Department of Campus Recreation is responsible for providing the entire ETSU community with recreational facilities, programs and services.
 All activities are open to ETSU students, faculty and staff persons, plus in selected instances, their families.
 There are five types of programs: fitness, intramurals, non-credit instruction, outdoor-adventure and sports clubs.
 During the spring semester 2002, Campus Recreation moved to its new Center for Physical Activity - a state-of-the-art indoor and outdoor recreational sports complex funded with student fee dollars.
 Indoor space includes an aerobics/martial arts studio, child care room, climbing wall, gymnasium floor (with soccer court), huge weight room, indoor track, personal training suite, pool, seminar rooms and a host of other areas.
 Outside the CPA are two lighted ball fields for intramurals and sports clubs.
 Also adjacent to the building is the Basler Challenge Course - one of the region's most complete high and low element adventure education facilities.
 Programs range from climbing instruction to self-esteem enhancement to team building.
+The sixth class of Roan Scholars completed their wilderness experience in August 2005.
+Campus Recreation employs over 150 student workers and averages a weekday usage of 1,600 persons.